Are you trying to make an Instagram marketing dashboard, but not sure where to start?

 We’re interested in reach, not impressions, because it is a better measure of how many people see your Instagram content.
 It also helps you track the best time of day to post, indicates how many of your followers are active, and gives you insights into how to optimize your captions, hashtags, and images to reach the most people.

 Seeing your content and paying attention to it are two different things.
-While some people might read and run, your best indicator that your content is getting noticed is your engagement rate.
+While some people might read and run, your best indicator that your content is getting noticed is to track your engagement.

 On Instagram, engagement is any form of interaction with your content.
 That includes likes, shares, comments, and saves.

-There are two ways to calculate engagement rate.
-Choose the one that best reflects your goals – or perhaps use both if they are both relevant.
+You can also track your engagement rate as a way of more effectively tracking your ads performance.
+There are two ways to calculate this (choose the one that best reflects your goals – or perhaps use both if they are both relevant).

 First, you can calculate engagement as a percentage of your followers.
 Take the number of engagements and divide it by the number of followers you have, then multiply by 100.